lostinentropy/lasso-regression/README.md

 # Efficient Algorithms for Lasso Regression

+This project focuses on different methods for solving Lasso regression.
+The goal is to compare their performance in terms of convergence speed, sparsity, and sensitivity to initialization and hyperparameters.

+The report for this project can be found [here](./report/report.pdf).

 ## Requirements

 This project is designed to use the [uv](https://github.com/astral-sh/uv) package manager.
 Alternatively can use [pip](#run-with-pip) to manually create the required environment.